What is idiopathic pulmonary fibrosis?

 - Being male (more men are diagnosed with the disease than women)

-Approximately 50,000 people in the United States have IPF, and an estimated 15,000 new cases develop each year.
+Currently, more than 80,000 adults in the United States have IPF, and more than 30,000 new cases are diagnosed each year.

 What are the symptoms of idiopathic pulmonary fibrosis?

 Symptoms of IPF usually develop gradually and may not be noticed until the disease is well established.
 Symptoms include: